How Do Traffic Flow Templates (TFT) Shape Data Flows in LTE Network Architecture?

 LTE/SAE bearer across various interfaces.

-Specifically, during the attach procedure the UE sends a PDN connectivity request that contains the TFT IE (Information Element).
+Specifically, during the attachment procedure, the UE sends a PDN connectivity request that contains the TFT IE (Information Element).
 This IE specifies packet filters that match all possible traffic flows.
 So initially, the TFT set by the UE maps any and all traffic to the default bearer created for that PDN connection.

 After the initial attach procedure establishes the default bearer with a default TFT, the network can update the TFT configuration to better optimize traffic flows.
 The PCRF and P-GW have the ability to add, modify or delete TFT packet filters on dedicated EPS bearers.